SaggyTroy/Engineering_Portfolio/_posts/2025-11-02-mit-motorsports--amy25-power-steering.md

             </figcaption>
         </figure>
         </section>
-        <h2 style="margin:0 0 0.5rem; text-align: center">Design Overview</h2>
+        <h2 style="margin:0 0 0.5rem; padding-top: 0;text-align: center">Design Overview</h2>
         <h3 style="margin:0 0 0.5rem;padding-top:0">Laying Out Design Requirements</h3>
-        <p style="margin:0 0 0.5rem;">For the design process of power steering, I first started by identifying <strong>key design requirements</strong> that govern the overarching system.
+        <p style="margin:0 0 0.5rem;">I first started the project by identifying <strong>key design requirements</strong> that govern the overarching system.
 To determine the <strong>steering torque</strong> required to actuate the car, I used a force sensor to measure the force required to turn the tires when the car is stationary, providing an upper bound for the torque requirement.
-To determine the <strong>steering speed</strong>, I used telemetry data from past competitions as well as GoPro footage of drivers on testing trips to get a rough estimate of the max steering speed required by the motor.
-These measurements allowed me to pick and size a capable motor for the system.</p>
+To determine the <strong>steering speed</strong>, I used telemetry data from past competitions as well as GoPro footage of drivers on testing trips to get a rough estimate of the max steering speed. <strong>These measurements allowed me to pick and size a capable motor for the system.</strong></p>
         <div style="display:flex;align-items:flex-start;gap:1rem;flex-wrap:wrap;box-sizing:border-box;">
             <div style="flex:1;min-width:220px;border:1px solid #e6e6e6;padding:16px;background:#fbfbfb;border-radius:6px;box-sizing:border-box;">
                 <h4 style="padding-top:0;padding-bottom: 0"> Some Key Design Requirements: </h4>